wochit/wochit-embedded/docs/authentication.md

 </code-group>

 The token value is the *userToken*.
-Use *userToken* to [open the Wochit video creator!](/embed.html#set-configuration) The token expiration time is 24 hours.
+Use *userToken* to [open the Wochit Video Creator](/embed.html#set-configuration).
+The token expiration time is 24 hours from creation time.

 ## Error handling